jorgecs/Autoscheduler/README.md

 results = autoscheduler.schedule_and_execute(circuit, shots, 'ibm_brisbane')

 ```
-QCRAFT AutoschedulQ will utilize the default AWS and IBM Cloud credentials stored on the machine for cloud executions.
+Autoscheduler will utilize the default AWS and IBM Cloud credentials stored on the machine for cloud executions.

 ## Optimizing Quantum Tasks
 This library aims for the shot optimization on quantum tasks.
 Reducing the cost of the circuit on the end-user.